arsenal131/uploader_documentation/README.md

 # uploader_documentation
-Documentation of uploader bot, built using node.js, which was previousle prototyped using python
+Documentation of blogger bot, which is being built using node.js and was previously prototyped using python.

+I prefer native JavaScript over Python because of its top-notch speed in low spec PC.